Henry Bagenal: Early life and education

-Life
+Henry Bagenal (also spelt Bagnal) was born in England around 1556, to Sir Nicholas Bagenal, a Staffordshire soldier, and his wife Eleanor Griffith of Penrhyn, Wales.
+He was named after his godfather, statesman Henry Sidney.
+Henry Bagenal was the eldest son of eleven children, which included Dudley, Anne, Mary and Mabel.

-Henry Bagenal was born in England, the eldest son of Staffordshire soldier Nicholas Bagenal and his Welsh wife Eleanor Griffith, daughter of Sir Edward Griffith of Penrhyn.
-His brother was Dudley Bagenal.
-Henry Bagenal probably matriculated from Jesus College, Oxford when he was 16 (in 1572 or 1573), but left without taking a degree in order to join his father Sir Nicholas who was then marshal of the army in Ireland.
+Bagenal seemingly matriculated from Jesus College, Oxford, aged sixteen (around 1572), but he left without a degree to serve in Ireland with his father, who was then Marshal of the Army in Ireland.
+When Nicholas became chief commissioner of Ulster in 1577, Henry was made his father's assistant.
+He was knighted in 1578.

+Career

 In May 1577, Sir Nicholas was appointed chief commissioner of Ulster, with Henry as his assistant.
 Bagenal was himself knighted in 1578.
 He was involved in some military disasters, such as a defeat at Glenmalure on 25 August 1580 when Lord Grey led the troops (with Bagenal one of the commanders of the rear) into battle with Fiach McHugh O'Byrne and Viscount Baltinglass in the Wicklow mountain passes.
 In 1584, Bagenal was colonel of the garrison at Carrickfergus when 1,300 of Sorley Boy MacDonnell's Scots landed on Rathlin Island.
 Bagenal attacked but was ambushed at Glenarm and had to retreat.